South Dakota Bill of Sale Forms (5)

 What is a South Dakota Bill of Sale?

-A South Dakota bill of sale eradicates a seller’s accountabilities for an item and thereby transfers it to another person who paid for it or traded a price-matched object.
-The Department of Revenue (DOR) does not require notarization for the bill of sale.
-Still, it is encouraged, as it endorses the document and guarantees the legitimacy of the ownership swap.
+A South Dakota bill of sale form relieves the seller of responsibility for an item and transfers it to the buyer who paid for or exchanged it for a similarly valued asset.
+Although the Department of Revenue (DOR) does not mandate notarization, they recommend it as it endorses the document and ensures the legitimacy of the ownership change.

-The DOR orders a bill of sale to accompany the paperwork for titling and registering a car or boat.
-The document must have the vehicle or vessel year, make, model, automobile (or hull) identification number, and the title number.
-The appropriate parties must sign to show their approval.
+The DOR requires a bill of sale to accompany the necessary paperwork to titling and registering a car or boat.
+The document must contain the vehicle or vessel’s year, make, model, identification number, and the title number.
+The relevant parties must sign to indicate their agreement.

 Registration Forms: Boats